rafelafrance/traiter_vertnet/README.md

 ```

 ## Run
+I typically use an arguments file when running this process.
+So a run looks similar to:
 ```
-python3 traiter.py ...
-TODO ...
+cd /my/path/to/traiter
+./traiter.py @args/all_mammals.args
 ```
+Look in the `args` directory for argument examples.

 ## Tests
 Having a test suite is absolutely critical.
 The strategy I use is every new pattern gets its own test.
 Any time there is a parser error I add the parts that caused the error to the test suite and correct the parser.
-I.e. I use the standard red/green testing methodology.
+Most test are targeted at the traits being produced and not at smaller units of code.

 You can run the tests like so:
 ```